 After years of damaging traditionalism in regards to owning genuine, mine-acquired diamonds, the world is finally beginning to accept man-made alternatives as viable, equally beautiful substitutes.
 Lab grown diamonds, also known as man-made diamonds, flourish under highly-controlled environmental conditions that closely simulates the Earth’s natural growing environment.
-These jewels are almost identical to their natural counterparts in their chemical composition, physical, and optical properties and cost up to 50% less.
+These jewels are identical to their natural counterparts in their chemical composition, physical, and optical properties and cost up to 50% less.
 They exhibit the same fire and sparkle as organic diamonds.
 While natural diamonds may take billions of years to form, lab grown diamonds can develop in a matter of weeks.

 Are Natural Diamonds and Lab Grown Diamonds the Same?

 Lab grown diamonds are indistinguishable from Earth mined diamonds in their chemical composition, structure, physical and optical properties.
 There is essentially no difference between the two beyond the environment in which they grow.
 The process that creates both varieties is similar as well; like a diamond that forms in the Earth, lab diamonds are just carbon atoms exposed to immense heat and pressure.

 Can I Tell the Difference Between a Lab Grown Diamond and a Natural Diamond?

 To the naked eye, lab diamonds are indistinguishable from their natural counterparts.
 An expert diamond merchant will not even be able to ascertain the differences between an earth mined diamond and a diamond born in a laboratory.
 These marvelous jewels are so identical in form to their natural counterparts that a lab diamond can even pass diamond detectors.

 What Are the Benefits of Lab Grown Diamonds?